linuzo/Apollo-Legacy/README.md

 - [ ] more blocks and items off the latest version of mcpe

-- [ ] more futures with items and block
+- [ ] more features with items and block

 - [ ] improve the generrator